-These Design Guidelines are intended to support and be in an addition to the California Building Code, City of Dixon Building Code, Project Conditions of Approval, Development Agreement, Planned Development, EIR Mitigation Measures, Landscape Code, and all Health & Safety Codes.
+These Design Guidelines are intended to support and be in an addition to the California Building Code, City of Dixon Building Code & Zoning Code, Project Conditions of Approval, Development, Planned Development, FIR.
+Mitigation Measures London Colored by Hull 10, 20 for Colored by Hull 10, EIR Mitigation Measures, Landscape Code, and all Health & Safety Codes.
 Applicable Standards, Codes, and Guidelines also include the City of Dixon - General Plan 2040 (Adopted May 2021), City of Dixon - Northeast Quadrant Specific Plan (Adopted April 1995, revised January 2025), and model Water Efficient Landscape Ordinance.
 The design patterns contained herein do not supersede any existing applicable codes or ordinances.
 The Builder is ultimately responsible for satisfying all applicable zoning and building code requirements, local ordinances and the specific Village land use entitlements.